Ddasch/Feature_Discovery/README.md

 # How does it work?
 By applying a series feature maps &phi; to features / feature-pairs of your data and measuring how much a particular map would improve the linear separability of the data.
-You provide the data and a list of features to look into and kernels to try, and Feature Discovery tries them all and compiles its findings into easily digestible plots or rankings.
+You provide the data, a list of features to look into and kernels to try, and Feature Discovery tries them all and compiles its findings into easily digestible plots or rankings.

 ## Currently Supported Kernels